Hou Jing: Control of Liang emperors

 Xiao Fan tried to elicit Eastern Wei help against Hou, but even though he gave up Hefei to Eastern Wei, Eastern Wei did not actually launch troops to help him.
 He was forced to advance west on the Yangtze.
 With Xiao Daxin's approval, he settled in Xiao Daxin's realm, but soon Xiao Fan and Xiao Daxin began to have disputes over the control of the territory, and Xiao Daxin stopped supplying Xiao Fan's troops.
 Xiao Fan died in anger and fear.
 At the same time, Hou was sending his generals Hou Zijian (侯子鑒) and Song Zixian (宋子仙) against Xiao Dalian and the other Liang officials to the east of Jiankang who were still resisting him, and by winter 549, Xiao Dalian and the other officials had fallen, allowing Hou to control most of modern Zhejiang.

-In spring 550, Hou married Emperor Jianwen's daughter the Princess Liyang, and it was said that he loved her greatly.
+In spring 550, Hou married Emperor Jianwen's daughter Princess Liyang, and it was said that he loved her greatly.
 His relationship with Emperor Jianwen appeared to improve by this point.
 Due to the wars, the territory under Hou's control suffered from a serious famine, and he ruled with the people with a heavy hand.

 In summer 550, Changsha fell to Wang, and Wang put Xiao Yu to death, putting Xiao Yu's domain directly under Xiao Yi's control.

 In fall 550, Hou sent Ren Yue to attack both Xiao Daxin and Xiao Fan's son Xiao Si (蕭嗣).
 Ren killed Xiao Si in battle, and Xiao Daxin, unable to resist, surrendered, allowing Hou to take his domain under control.
 Meanwhile, Xiao Guan, who had by now settled at Jiangxia (江夏, in modern Wuhan, Hubei), was planning to attack Hou, but this drew Xiao Yi's ire—believing that Xiao Guan was intending to contend for the throne—and he sent Wang to attack Xiao Guan.
 Xiao Guan, not willing to engage Wang, abandoned Jiangxia and fled to Ru'nan (汝南, in modern Jingmen, Hubei), where he entered into an alliance with Eastern Wei's successor state Northern Qi (with Gao Cheng's brother Gao Yang having seized the throne in summer 550) and was created the Prince of Liang as well.

 Later that year, Hou made Emperor Jianwen create him the Prince of Han.
-Additionally, Hou made Emperor Jianwen promote him to the position of "General of the Universe Past, Present, and Future, Commander of all Forces in the Six Directions" (宇宙大將軍、都督六合諸軍事).
+Additionally, Hou made Emperor Jianwen promote him to the position of "Grand General of the Universe, Commander of all Military Affairs in the Six Directions" (宇宙大將軍、都督六合諸軍事).
 Emperor Jianwen was surprised and remarked, "How can a general's command be of the universe?"